rakhi786/MS_teams_clone_HUMM/README.md

-# VIDEO CHAT APPLICATION
+# MS TEAMS CLONE: VIDEO CHAT APPLICATION
-A video chat application implemented using Socket.io and Node.js.
+This is a video chat application implemented using Socket.io and Node.js.

 # WHAT ARE THE FEATURES?
+- Add meeting's Name
+- Add your name
 - Turn on/turn off the video
 - mute/unmute
 - Multi-participants